JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_12.md

 ### Group Prayer, Worship And Song

-In discussing personal prayers of the heart, _The Urantia Book_ tells us that “_Jesus was particularly averse to praying in public,_” and that he “_...taught the twelve always to pray in secret; to go off by themselves amidst the quiet surroundings of nature or to go in their rooms and shut the doors when they engaged in prayer._” ([UB 144:3.14](/en/The_Urantia_Book/144#p3_14))
+In discussing personal prayers of the heart, _The Urantia Book_ tells us that “_Jesus was particularly averse to praying in public,_” and that he “_...taught the twelve always to pray in secret; to go off by themselves amidst the quiet surroundings of nature or to go in their rooms and shut the doors when they engaged in prayer._” (<a id="a101_334"></a>[UB 144:3.14](/en/The_Urantia_Book/144#p3_14))

 However, in discussing the social repercussions of prayer, the Chief of Midwayers writes, “_...prayer need not always be individual.
 Group or congregational praying is very effective in that it is highly socializing in its repercussions.
-When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” ([UB 91:5.2](/en/The_Urantia_Book/91#p5_2))
+When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” (<a id="a103_447"></a>[UB 91:5.2](/en/The_Urantia_Book/91#p5_2))

 These two aspects of prayer leave ample room for your group members to seek to understand these practices better and to follow their own preferences.
 Many groups have found that, to remind them of their spiritual purpose, meetings should be opened and closed with a short period of silence and/or a prayer for God's guidance.
 Such a prayer, when phrased in terms which reflect faith and love, can greatly contribute to a group's sense of spiritual unity.